RM-Terrell/RM-Terrell.github.io/_posts/2021-06-26-rust-variable-ownership.md

 ## Primitives

 Copying of primitive types is very cheap as primitives are not pointers to data on the heap like a collection.
+Their size is known at compile time so they are stored entirely on the stack.
 As such, when you do the same sort of reassignment, Rust simply copies the value over into a new resource and assigns it to your variable as seen below.

 ```rust
     let alpha = "Diosdado";